caitlinteaguedesign/teloceja-login/README.md

 Set **AUTH_SECRET** to a random string.
 I used `npx auth secret` to generate one.

-Some browsers may deny the Google login without these values set:
+You can use your own Google OAuth 2.0 Client ID, or contact [me](mailto:design@caitlinteague.com) and I can send you the **AUTH_GOOGLE_ID** and **AUTH_GOOGLE_SECRET** for the credentials I created.

+> When the user signs in with Google this app will only store their Google account name, email, and profile image url temporarily in a session in the browser.
+No information is transferred to another database.

+**NEXAUTH_URL** and **AUTH_TRUST_HOST** are required when running the app in production (can skip if only running in dev mode).

 ```
 NEXTAUTH_URL=http://localhost:3000
 AUTH_TRUST_HOST=http://localhost:3000
 ```

-You can use your own Google OAuth 2.0 Client ID, or contact [me](mailto:design@caitlinteague.com) and I can send you the **AUTH_GOOGLE_ID** and **AUTH_GOOGLE_SECRET** for the credentials I created.

-> If using Sign on with Google, know that this app will only store your Google account name, email, and profile image url temporarily in a session in the browser.
-No information is transferred to another database.

 Next, run the development server: